 And while Anderson’s work routinely transcends genre or mood or medium, it has always been anchored by ideas around stories: who tells them, how we tell them, how they are constructed and why they fracture.
 This comes into full view later in our conversation, when we’re discussing climate change, and the difficulty with conceptualising something so vast, complex and terrifying.
 She explains the conundrum simply: “It’s not a story that is easy to tell.
 What is it to tell a story like that if no one in the future is listening?
 You're telling a story to no one.
 Is that still a story?
 But it's an awesome responsibility and we're the first people who can imagine that happening.”

 Often, the stories Anderson tells are inherently political.
-In 2015, for her installation work “Habeas Corpus,” she live-streamed a video of Mohammed el Guarani, a Guantanamo Bay detainee who was imprisoned for 8 years, into the Park Avenue Armory in New York.
+In 2015, for her installation work “Habeas Corpus,” she live-streamed a video of Mohammed el Guarani, a Guantanamo Bay detainee who was imprisoned for 8 years, into the Park Avenue Armoury in New York.
 He was projected onto a large monolith reminiscent of the Lincoln Memorial, while a disco ball cloaked the audience in dotted, fragmentary light.
 The magnitude of the work made it near impossible to look away, leaving you to reckon with institutionalised violence and abuse inflicted in the name of protection and security.

-A pioneer of new technology from the vocoder to livestreaming, Anderson has always embraced and utilized new technology.
+A pioneer of new technology from the vocoder to livestreaming, Anderson has always embraced and utilised new technology.
 When I ask about Chalkroom––the ‘library of stories’ made with Hsin-Chien Huang––and its use of virtual reality, I can almost hear her eyes widen with excitement.
 “VR fascinates me because you're disembodied.
 I just like getting lost in things.
 Of course, you can get lost in a book, and get lost in a drawing, but in VR you can lost in a place and you can fly,” she says with a small laugh.
 The immersive work sees fragmentary sentences and words glide past you, with computerised passageways covered with etchings, and trees constructed purely by letters.

 Chalkroom is immersive and playful, yet also demonstrative of how reality can be falsified with words––something that’s ever-present in current American politics, which Anderson sees exemplified in bots that wreak havoc across social media.
 “People made up entirely of words!… And these so-called people are actually influencing the real world,” she says.
 “They’re saying “Let's go to rallies” and you're like ‘What?
 You're a bot!
 You're a troll!
 You can't go to a rally, you're not a real person!”… it’s really wild!
 We're living in an incredibly fantastical moment.”

 When I ask, misguidedly, if she still feels hopeful about technology considering how much she’s adopted it in her work, she corrects me.
 “I'm definitely a geek, but I didn't ever think it was the most wonderful thing ever.”
-For one, she’s certainly wary of the savior-complex of Silicon Valley tech bros.
+For one, she’s certainly wary of the saviour-complex of Silicon Valley tech bros.
 “I think they're insane.
 If you think that the tech fire engines are gonna roll in at the last minute at the tipping point and knit up the hole in the ozone again you're out of your mind!
 We live in a free-reeling, late days of capitalism world where it's not about fixing things, it's about innovation and money.”

 Anderson is trying to reckon with volatility of the world right now––Trump, climate change, nuclear weapons––without feeling helpless or overwhelmed.
 “I’m an extremely optimistic person, and so I choose not to ignore these problems,” she explains, “But also not to be overwhelmed by them.
 I still want to do every single thing I can to make the world a wonderful, beautiful, exciting place.”